BlasBenito/myWebsite/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Hola!
-I am Blas, a PhD in Computational Ecology and Spatial Data Scientist in AgriTech, passionate about building automated tools to enhance crop health and sustainability." subtitle = ""
+title = "Hello there!
+I'm Blas, a PhD in Computational Ecology and Spatial Data Scientist in AgTech.
+My passion lies in crafting automated solutions that amplify crop health and sustainability." subtitle = ""

 [design]